QData/TextAttack-Multilabel/README.md

 - Automatic device detection (CUDA/CPU)
 - Gradient computation for gradient-based attacks
 - Sigmoid activation for multilabel outputs
-- Support for T5 and standard transformer models
+- Support for standard transformer models

 #### **MultilabelClassificationGoalFunction**
 Goal function that can: